Frequently Asked Questions

 How do I lower the duration or amount of my benefit?

-Contact the SMART TD Enrollment Center to lower your benefit.
+Contact the SMART TD Customer Service Center to lower your benefit.

 Do I continue paying premiums while I am on a disability claim?